System Design Space

 Not covered here

-• Training orchestration, model selection, and experiment lifecycle management.
+• Training orchestration, model selection, and experiment-lifecycle management.

 Functional requirements

-• Offline retrieval for train/validation with strict point-in-time correctness and no data leakage.
+• Offline feature retrieval for training and validation with strict point-in-time correctness.

 Non-functional requirements